filippo-orru/personal-site-hugo/content/blog/lily58-parts/index.md

     - 2x serial OLED display (1 broken, 1 in use)
     - Cherry MX Rubber O-Rings (unused)
     - Black blank PBT keycaps (unused)
-- Amazon - 38,30€
+- Amazon - 53.90€
     - Soldering set: iron, pincers, multimeter
     - USB C to C cable
     - braided TRRS cable
     - Soldering grease
     - Desoldering wick
+    - Small memory foam wrist rest (2x)
-    - Hot air desoldering station (returned, didn't work at all)
+    - Hot air desoldering station \
+        Not included in cost since it didn't work at all -> returned it.

-**The total comes to around 331€**
+## **The total comes to around 398€.**
+This also includes taxes and shipping costs.